Specialist Mentoring

 What is mentoring?

 Specialist Mentors are appropriately trained and experienced and have knowledge of processes and services at Oxford Brookes.
-Specialist Mentors are primarily based in the Buckley Building at Headington Campus but also work at Harcourt Hill and Wheatley campuses and can meet you regularly on a one-to-one basis.
+Specialist Mentoring sessions take place online, in Buckley at Headington Campus or at the Harcourt Hill campus.
+Mentoring is for autistic students or those with Mental Health difficulties or ADHD and can take place regularly on a one-to-one basis.

 Mentoring focuses on resourcing you to manage your studies and mitigate the impact of your condition on your experience of university, so that you can work towards your full potential during your time here at Brookes.
 With your Mentor you will set goals and regularly review your progress to help you keep on track of your objectives.